 About This Guide

 This guide is for the faith-driven leader who feels the weight of honesty in a world that rewards spin.
-Whether you are facing a difficult conversation you have been avoiding, navigating ethical gray zones, or simply wondering if radical integrity is possible in business, this guide will meet you where you are.
+Whether you're facing a difficult conversation you've been avoiding, navigating ethical gray zones, or simply wondering if radical integrity is possible in business, this guide will meet you where you are.

 - Why honesty is worship, not just ethics, and how this reframe changes everything